Frank Liddell

 Frank Austin Liddell III (born November 13, 1963) is an American record producer.
 A former artists and repertoire director at Decca Records, he founded Carnival Music in 1999.
 Liddell is also married to singer Lee Ann Womack, for whom he has produced.
 Other acts that Liddell produces include Eli Young Band, David Nail, and the first six studio albums by Miranda Lambert.

 Liddell won the Grammy Award for Best Country Album in 2015 for Lambert's Platinum.
-He has also won the Academy of Country Music's Album of the Year award three times: for Crazy Ex-Girlfriend in 2008, Revolution in 2010, and for Four the Record in 2012.
+He has also won the Academy of Country Music's Album of the Year award six times: for Crazy Ex-Girlfriend in 2008, Revolution in 2010, Four the Record in 2012, Platinum in 2015, The Weight of These Wings in 2017, and Parker McCollum's self-titled album in 2026.